PrasiddhSaxena-thaten3cod3dguy/AboutMe/README.md

 - 👋 Hi, I’m @PrasiddhSaxena-thaten3cod3dguy
-- 👀 I’m interested in Cyber-Security (VAPT)
+- 👀 An Independent Security Researcher always looking for upskilling myself in the domain.
-- 🌱 I’m currently learning VAPT
+- 🌱 Hands-On Knowledge on Web Pen Testing and Automating things on Python has been my core expertise.